Sports-Dynamics/cricket-fever/README.md

 Technologies Used :
 - ZKP based authentication.
 - Content Based Addressing : This means each and every entity in this application will be an NFT and can be traded if required.
-- An Algorithm to build Ground , Player , Team , Tournament repulation over time.
+- An Algorithm to build Ground , Player , Team , Tournament `reputation` over time.
 - Internal coin for ground booking, incentivizing players and umpires.

 ### Project Dependencies :